kumar-github/tutorial-resources/externalized-configuration-README.md

    properties in our case) will be used as a PropertySource]**

 > [!CAUTION]
-> Remember, if you did not set those properties as environment variables or does not pass them as command line
+> If you DID NOT SET those properties as environment variables or DOES NOT PASS them as command line arguments or DOES
-> arguments or does not pass the `spring.config.name` property the **application will NOT start**.
+> NOT PASS the `spring.config.name` property the **application will NOT start**.

 :question:**Any Questions**:question: